 A customer visits a construction company to look for the sample flats of its newly constructed residential project.
 During the visit, the customer trips on the loose flooring and suffers a leg injury.
 The commercial general liability policy taken by the construction company covers the loss caused due to the medical expenses of the bodily injury of the customer.

 2) Directors and Officers’ liability insurance:

-It is a type of liability insurance which covers the directors and officers against the claims made by
+It is a type of liability insurance that covers the directors and officers against the claims made by

 - Other stakeholders

-The dismissal of the four employees of the firm was based on cost-cutting measures, but the female employee filed a suit claiming that a particular director had always discriminated her on the grounds of her gender.
+The dismissal of the four employees of the firm was based on cost-cutting measures, but the female employee filed a suit claiming that a particular director had always discriminated against her on the grounds of her gender.

-However, upon investigation, it was cleared that she was dismissed based on the cost-cutting measure of the firm.
-Thus, the directors and officers liability insurance taken by the firm protected its director against the claims.
+However, upon investigation, it was clear that she was dismissed based on the cost-cutting measure of the firm.
+Thus, the director’s and officers’ liability insurance taken by the firm protected its director against the claims.

 3) Professional indemnity insurance:

 Professional Indemnity Insurance is a type of liability insurance that covers the businesses or individuals who provide advice or a professional service to clients.
 It covers the compensation claims when the business is sued by its clients for making a mistake.

-An investment firm was approached by a client for giving an investment advice.
+An investment firm was approached by a client for giving investment advice.
 Upon implementation of the advice, the client suffered huge financial losses.